GlobalEmpire/OC-Programs/Programs/OpenFTP/Beta 3/OpenFTP Compliance.md

 Level 2 Prerequisites:

-> Access to the Java/Scala cipher library is required for 128bit AES encryption, the SHA256 hash function, ecdh, ecdsa, and asymmetric Keypair generation
+> Access to the Java/Scala cipher library is required for 128bit AES encryption in CBC mode, the SHA256 hash function, ecdh, ecdsa, and asymmetric Keypair generation

 ---